An approximate dual subgradient algorithm for multi-agent non-convex optimization: Convergence analysis

-Now we can see that the update rule of dual estimates in the DADS algorithm is a combination of an approximate dual subgradient scheme and average consensus algorithms.
+Now we can see that the update rule~\eqref{e48} of dual estimates in the DADS algorithm is a combination of a dual subgradient scheme and average consensus algorithms.
 The following establishes that $Q_i$ is Lipschitz continuous with some Lipschitz constant $L$.

-\begin{lemma}[Lipschitz continuity of $Q_i$] There is a constant $L > 0$ such that for any $\xi_i, \bar{\xi}_i \in \Xi_i$, it holds that \end{lemma}
+\begin{lemma}[Lipschitz continuity of $Q_i$] There is a constant $L > 0$ such that for any $\xi_i, \bar{\xi}_i \in \Xi'$, it holds that $\|Q_i(\xi_i) - Q_i(\bar{\xi}_i)\| \leq L \|\xi_i - \bar{\xi}_i\|$. \end{lemma}